to develop professional

 Applicants may apply for certification at basic, journeyman, and master levels without having been certified at other levels, but they must fulfill all the requirements for all previous certification tests.

 APPLICATION FEES: For all certification levels, a non-refundable fee is payable in advance of assessment, to cover examination costs and examiners’ fees.
 These fees may be periodically adjusted; check with the DSC office for the current fee rates.
-In 2012 the fees for examinations taking place in central Kentucky on DSC-sponsored Exam Days are $100 for basic certification, $150 for journeyman, and $200 for master craftsman.
+In 2015, the fees for examinations taking place in central Kentucky on DSC-sponsored Exam Days are: Level I Drystone Mason - $150.00; Level II Journeyman – Timed Test $250.00 + Special Features $250; Level III Master Craftsman – Timed Test $350.00 + Special Features $350.
 Candidates may also make special arrangements for examinations outside the central Kentucky region or at times other than DSC-sponsored certification days, but will incur additional charges to cover all expenses.